-- a user can enable ONA feature through voicemail - the ring timeout can be configured for each ONA forwarding number - ONA Call Screening allows a user to enable a call screening option to ONA, where a caller is prompted to record a caller name to continue ONA. - Operator Off-line when this feature is enabled, all calls are directed to the IVR.
-When the caller dials 0 and the operator is not available, the call is routed to the operator mailbox. - Out Call Routing Configuration allows outgoing calls to be directed to particular trunk routes, based on parameters assigned in AltiAdmin, and supporting the new tenant tables. - Outside Call Blocking when this feature is enabled, access to outside lines is temporarily disallowed. - Overhead Paging allows the use of voice paging over an internal public address system.
+- to simulate a PBX office extension.
+An Alti-Mobile Extension has most of the PBX system's call control and call center features. - Multiple Call Waiting with Personalized Greetings a personal queue that allows users to handle multiple incoming calls by letting callers wait in queue until the user answers the call.
+This allows users to transfer or park calls before answering the next call in queue.
+Users may also record and use personalized Initial and Subsequent greetings to be played for callers in queue. - Music or Message on Hold when the system is connected to an external audio source, this allows callers to hear music or pre-recorded messages while waiting on hold. - One Number Access a feature that eliminates "telephone tag" by forwarding important callers to predetermined numbers, according to a designated schedule.
+Setup is available through the One Number Access page of Extension Configuration and/or web-based AltiReach and AltiView management.
+ONA passwording is optional.
+The user can press any key to pick up an ONA call.
+ONA Call Screening allows a user to enable a call screening option to ONA, where a caller is prompted to record a caller name to continue ONA. - Operator Off-line when this feature is enabled, all calls are directed to the IVR.
+When the caller dials 0 and the operator is not available, the call is routed to the operator mailbox. - Out Call Routing Configuration allows outgoing calls to be directed to particular trunk routes, based on parameters assigned in AltiAdmin, and supporting the new tenant tables. - Outside Call Blocking when this feature is enabled, access to outside lines is temporarily disallowed. - Overhead Paging allows the use of voice paging over an internal public address system. - Overhead Paging by Trunk allows the use of voice paging or broadcasting through a trunk without checking call progress.

-- Overhead Paging by Trunk allows the use of voice paging or broadcasting through a trunk without checking call progress. - Personal Call Park and Pick Up users can park calls at one station to be picked up at another station.
+- Personal Call Park and Pick Up users can park calls at one station to be picked up at another station.
 Up to 50 calls may be parked at one station simultaneously.
 Calls parked to a group are protected.
 Only group agents or the person who parked the call can pick it up.
 If the user does not answer the call when it rings after the two-minute hold time, the call will be put on hold again.
 If the call is still on hold after two minutes, the system will ring the user again. - Power Failure Transfer upon loss of power, this feature allows the first trunk and first extension on each Quantum board to be automatically connected.
-Ensures emergency outside line access in case of power failure. - Queue Announcement - before a call is send to a group queue, expected wait time and call position will be announced.
+Ensures emergency outside line access in case of power failure.